codefresh-io/cap-docs.codefresh.io/_docs/pipelines/docker-image-metadata.md

 You can also use [Expression evaluations]({{site.baseurl}}/docs/pipelines/conditional-execution-of-steps/#condition-expression-syntax) to set metadata.

 ## Annotate your images using Codefresh YAML
-You can annotate an image as part of it's builds process and also on post build steps.
+You can annotate an image as part of its build process and also on post build steps.

 {:.text-secondary}
 ### Build step Image Metadata Annotation
-You can annotate an image as part of its build process by declaring the metadata value on the [Build step]({{site.baseurl}}/docs/codefresh-yaml/steps/build/):
+You can annotate an image as part of its build process by declaring the metadata value on the [Build step]({{site.baseurl}}/docs/pipelines/steps/build/):
 1. The `metadata` attribute
 2. The `set` operation
 3. An array of key-value metadata